Stormont to host Afghanistan series

 "Our thanks to the Afghanistan Cricket Board for their support in getting this series approved."

-Wednesday's announcement of the series completes Ireland line-up of home fixtures this summer, which also includes series against India, New Zealand and South Africa.
+Wednesday's announcement of the series completes Ireland's line-up of home fixtures this summer, which also includes matches against India, New Zealand and South Africa.